 Camera manufacturers need to have a relatively affordable entry-point into a system, of course, although the focus has undoubtedly shifted to the more profitable enthusiast and professional end of the market in recent years, where users are likely to build a system of camera bodies and lenses over time.

-It’s certainly true that smartphones have become sophisticated photographic tools in recent years, but there’s still plenty to split these from dedicated cameras aimed at enthusiast and professional photographers.
+Even so, those for whom image quality is critical will find that there’s still plenty to split smartphones from dedicated cameras aimed at enthusiast and professional photographers.
 Camera manufacturers have targeted smartphone users for some time with their marketing, underlining the benefits of a larger sensor and interchangeable lenses, and have made more efforts to style them to appeal to this audience too.

 And camera development continues to keep the gap wide enough between the two; it may well be possible to capture images destined for print publication with the current breed of smartphones, and to output similarly sized images, but keen photographers have little reason to be limited by a smartphone when they are clearly better catered for by a current DSLR or mirrorless model.

-The last few years in particular have witnessed much upheaval in the mirrorless market, as many new full-frame systems have been introduced, along with a new generation of lenses to do these cameras justice.
+The last few years have witnessed much upheaval in the mirrorless market, as many new full-frame systems have been introduced, along with a new generation of lenses to do these cameras justice.
 Many videographers also now use such mirrorless models for their work over costlier, video-specific solutions.

-Because of all this, and the necessity for smartphones to have wide appeal against more specialist tools such as professional interchangeable-lens cameras, the two are likely to co-exist for the foreseeable future.
+Because of all this, and the necessity for smartphones to have wide appeal against professional interchangeable-lens cameras, the two are likely to co-exist for the foreseeable future.
 Demand for traditional DSLRs continues to decline, however, as mirrorless cameras have gained prominence.

 Looking ahead, the signs point to the camera market continuing to become more niche in its offerings, though perhaps without the participation of one or more manufacturers, who may ultimately conclude it to not be profitable enough to stay in the game.
 A number of once-significant brands have, after all, already gone this way.